niplav/site/range_and_forecasting_accuracy.md

 lower range.
 In itself, this is already a fascinating finding, and might explain some of the effect seen with accuracy between forecasts in the [previous section](#Accuracy_Between_Forecasts)).
-On the other hand, the data is still very noisy, the correlations found are quite weak, and the slopes of the linear regressions are are very near 0.
+On the other hand, the data is still quite noisy, the correlations found are quite weak, and the slopes of the linear regressions are are very near 0.

 All in all, it's plausible that the relation of range and accuracy between